Roots of Revolution: An Interpretive History of Modern Iran

 Mission to Iran

 Revolution, like death, seems to concentrate the mind wonderfully—at least the minds of publishers.
 Since the Iranian upheaval, both commercial and university presses have run off a spate of books on Iran, a country not previously the object of much publishing attention.
-In a short time, we have had at least two books on aspects of the Iranian economy,
+In a short time, we have had at least two books on aspects of the Iranian economy,1 two more on the Iranian clerical establishment and its relations to the state,2 and several on the special relationship between Iran and the United States.3

-There have been at least two collections of essays.
-More books are forthcoming.
+There have been at least two collections of essays.4 Three or more accounts have appeared on the American hostage crisis, all of them the work of newspapermen or television reporters.5 The first of the hostages has meantime produced an account of his days in captivity.6 More books are forthcoming.
 It is therefore pertinent to ask whether the addition of any new book to this growing heap contributes significantly to our knowledge of the country, or provides a fresh interpretation of the already known facts.

 The book, a survey of Iranian history over the last two centuries, does not avoid all the pitfalls of this difficult form of historical writing.
 It is sometimes repetitious.
 Although her approach is largely interpretative and concerned with long-term trends, the sections covering the 1890-1921 and the 1951-1963 periods tend to straightforward narrative history.
 For a book of interpretative history, there is surprisingly little on the institutional changes brought about by the revolution of 1906, when the Shah was forced to accept a constitution establishing a parliament.